I-2-3-15.Notice of Hearing

 In some cases, newly submitted medical evidence or correspondence may include an address change.
 Therefore, whenever possible, the HO should check any newly submitted medical evidence or correspondence for a possible address change.

-To reduce the likelihood of a remand from the Appeals Council for an address issue, HO staff will associate any queries obtained in the D section of the file.
-HO staff must associate a copy of the notice of hearing with the file.
+To reduce the likelihood of a remand from the Appeals Council (AC) for an address issue, HO staff will associate any queries obtained in the D section of the claim(s) file.

 C. Notice of Hearing Forms

 1. In General

 HO staff can generate notice of hearing templates from the Document Generation System (DGS).
 DGS includes the standardized notices of hearing to use in all case types as well as standardized amended notices of hearing and notices of continued hearing.

 DGS includes a Spanish version of each template.
 See HALLEX I-2-3-45 for more information on when to send a Spanish version of the notice of hearing.

 For blind or visually impaired claimants, see HALLEX I-2-3-50 for special notice options.

 2. Special Video Teleconferencing (VTC) and Telephone Considerations

 Appropriate language options are available in DGS for a variety of situations including when hearing participants will appear via VTC or telephone.
 The available options include:

 Claimant only appears before the ALJ by VTC or telephone;